delta-io/delta-sharing/PROTOCOL.md

     - If the server fails to parse one of the SQL predicates, or fails to evaluate it, the server may skip it.
     - Predicate expressions are conjunctive (AND-ed together).
   - When it’s absent, the server will return all of files in the table.
+  - **This will be deprecated once all the client and server implementation move to using jsonPredicateHints below**.

+- **jsonPredicateHints** (type: String, optional): query predicates on partition columns specified using [a structured JSON format](#json-predicates-for-filtering).
+  - When it’s present, the server will try to use the predicates to filter table's files, which could boost query performance.
+    - As with **predicateHints**, this filtering is **BEST EFFORT**.
+The server may return files that don’t satisfy the predicates.
+    - If the server encounters any errors during predicate processing (for example, invalid syntax or non existing columns), it will skip filtering and return all the files.
+  - When it’s absent, the server will return all the files in the table.

 - **limitHint** (type: Int32, optional): an optional limit number.
 It’s a hint from the client to tell the server how many rows in the table the client plans to read.
 The server can use this hint to return only some files by using the file stats.
 For example, when running `SELECT * FROM table LIMIT 1000`, the client can set `limitHint` to `1000`.
   - Applying `limitHint` is **BEST EFFORT**.
 The server may return files containing more rows than the client requests.